luislavena/hydrofoil-php/README.md

-It includes a base set of PHP extensions for development of average web applications, specially for using frameworks like Laravel and [Twill CMS](https://twill.io), leaving to you the option to add additional ones by using the offered image as base.
+It includes a base set of PHP extensions for development of average web applications, specially for using frameworks like Laravel and [Twill CMS][twill-cms], leaving to you the option to add additional ones by using the offered image as base.

 To be a functional image, it includes the following packages: